subsquid/docs/docs/solana-indexing/sdk/solana-batch/instructions.md

 The data requests here are:

 - `programId`: the set of program addresses to track.
-Leave undefined or set to `[]` to subscribe to instructions data of all contracts from the whole network.
+Leave undefined to subscribe to instructions data of all programs from the whole network.
-- `d1` through `d8`: sets of 1, 2, 4 and 8-byte instruction discriminators correspondingly.
+- `d1` through `d8`: sets of 1, 2, 3, 4 and 8-byte instruction discriminators, correspondingly.
 - `a0` through `a9`: sets of base58-encoded account inputs to the instruction, at positions 0-9 correspondingly.
 - `isCommitted`: `true` to request only instructions that did not revert.